mike-lanier/College-Football/README.md

 # College Football

-### My personal project to collect and analyze game data from the full 2023-2024 college football season
+### ELT/ETL of game data from the college football season

-- The focus is to display a practical application of common data tools and processing methods
+- The focus is to practically apply common data tools and processing methods
-- Development is done locally for now, using Python, PostgreSQL, dbt and eventually Airflow
+- Development is done with Python, local PostgreSQL, local dbt and AWS

 ## Notes/Learnings